Biden win confirmed after pro-Trump mob storms US Capitol

 Congress reconvened in the evening, with lawmakers decrying the protests that defaced the Capitol and vowing to finish confirming the Electoral College vote for Biden's election, even if it took all night.

-Hours later, Twitter for the first time locked Trump's account, demanded that he remove tweets excusing violence and threatened "permanent suspension."
+Hours later, Twitter for the first time time locked Trump's account, demanded that he remove tweets excusing violence and threatened 'permanent suspension.'

 The domed Capitol building has for centuries been the scene of protests and occasional violence.
 But Wednesday's events were particularly astounding both because they unfolded at least initially with the implicit blessing of the president and because of the underlying goal of overturning the results of a free and fair presidential election.